December 26, 2024 by Samantha Wilson

 Jon Boats

-Jon boats are rough, rugged, seemingly indestructible, and downright All-American.
-These flat-bottomed utility vessels are favored across the US as the perfect robust fishing or hunting boat.
-Most are aluminum and they come in a variety of shapes and sizes, from simple small models such as the 10 foot Lund 1040 starting around $1200 (without power), which have nothing more than room for you and some fishing gear, to larger models such as the 18 foot center-console Roughneck 1860 CC by Lowe Boats, which starts at $27,000 equipped with an impressive range of accessories – we’re talking casting decks, swivel seats and livewells.
+Jon boats are rough, rugged, seemingly indestructible and downright All-American.
+These slim-line, flat-bottomed utility vessels favored across the US as the perfect, robust fishing boat.
+They come in a variety of shapes and sizes, from simple small models such as the 10-foot Lund 1040 starting around $1200, which have nothing more than room for you and some fishing gear, to larger models such as the 18-foot center-console Roughneck 1860 by Lowe Boats starting at $27,000 equipped with an impressive range of accessories—we’re talking casting decks, swivel seats and livewells.
 Find more on our guide about the best jon boat brands.

 Pros: